OlegGorj/setting-up-k8s-on-mac-using-minikube/README.md

-# Notes on how to install and setup K8s cluster on local machine (on Mac OS)
+# Notes on how to install and setup K8s cluster on local machine (tested on Mac OS)

 ## Prerequisites
  - kubectl